 Created: January 6, 1831

 Location: 300 North Main Street / East Monroe Street

 Architect: William W Rose and David B Peterson of Kansas City

 Contractor: Henning Construction Company

 Description: The building faces west and is a three story gray colored Bedford limestone structure.
-The building is 108 feet by 82 feet.
+The building is located on landscaped grounds in the center of the city and is 108 feet by 82 feet.
 The west front has a recessed first story entrance with two large columns rising from the second story to the top of the third story which has a raised parapet above the roof line.
 The first story is rusticated stone with smooth stone on the upper stories.
 There is a wide eave at the roof line.
 On the center of the building is a dome with red colored roof and clock.